 1) Mexico and Canada are considered domestic travel.

 a) Airport Parking.
 Employees based in Austin may park in the lot or garage of their choice at or near Austin-Bergstrom International Airport for business-related travel and reasonable parking expenses will be reimbursed.

 b) Valet Parking.
-Itemized charges for valet parking may be reimbursed if the traveler is staying at the lodging establishment or attending a conference at the establishment; otherwise, the expense is considered personal and is non-reimbursable.
+Itemized charges for valet parking may be reimbursed if the traveler is staying at the lodging establishment or attending a meeting or conference at the establishment; otherwise, the expense is considered personal and is non-reimbursable.

 7.2 Cancellation or Ticket Change Fees.
-A cancellation or change fee is reimbursable only if the charge is incurred for a business related reason, personal emergency, illness, adverse weather conditions, or a natural disaster and is approved by the appropriate Department Head.
+A cancellation or change fee is reimbursable only if the charge is incurred for a business-related reason, personal emergency, illness, adverse weather conditions, or a natural disaster and is approved by the appropriate Department Head.